steveblue/angular2-rollup/README.md

 ## Developing

-After you have installed all dependencies you can now start developing with:
+After you have installed all dependencies you can now build the project:

 * `npm start`

+Start the watchers with the following command:

+* `npm run watch`

+Then start the development server:

+* `npm run dev:server`

 It will start a local server using `live-server` and combined with `nodemon` will watch, build (in-memory), and reload for you.
 The application can be checked at `http://localhost:4200`.